OneForFreedom/The-infinitely-adjustable-phone-holder/README.md

 # The-infinitely-adjustable-phone-holder
-This phone is infinitely adjustable!
-Spin it 360 degrees around?
+This phone holder is infinitely adjustable!
+Spin it 360 degrees?
 Sure!
-Want every viewing angle you want?
-Yeah!
-Want the damn thing upside down?
-Ofcourse!
+Want any viewing angle you like?
+Yep!
+Want it upside down?
+Of course!